Arkansas District Tournament

 TWO DIAMOND COACH:

-In 17 years of coaching, we have competed and won in Policy, Public Forum, Lincoln Douglas, World Schools and Big Question.
-We are the only small-school ,from Arkansas, that has been consistent at qualifying for Nationals.
+In 18 years of coaching, we have competed and won in Policy, Public Forum, Lincoln Douglas, World Schools and Big Question.
+We are the only small-school ,from Arkansas, that has been consistent at qualifying for Nationals in multiple events.

 I have judged; 2020 NSDA PF FINALS, 2023 NSDA WSD FINALS, NSDA finals rounds of Individual events, NSDA Nats World Schools Debate, Big Questions Nationals Semi-Finals Round, Lincoln-Douglas.